Țara Moților: Industry

 Logging, woodworking, and mining are the main traditional industrial activities in Țara Moților, with leather processing, blacksmith work, the miller's trade, and the manual combing and spinning of wool as secondary activities.
 The large oak, beech, and spruce forests provide the material for the famous artisanal barrels, furniture, and other specific items made there.
 Coal (at Brad), iron (at Băișoara and Iara), silver and gold (at Baia de Arieș, Bucium, Roșia Montană, Zlatna, Băița, Mușariu, Criscior), bauxite (at Vârciorog, Roșia, Dobrești, Zece Hotare), mercury (at Izvorul Ampoiului), copper, lead, zinc (at Băișa, Săcărâmb, Roșia Poieni) and molybdenum (at Băița) are all extracted here to the present day, with some of the mines (Roșia Montană) being almost 2000 years old.

 Agriculture

 Because of the highland conditions, the moți practice animal husbandry.
 Their main livestock of choice is cattle and the local highland cattle, called "Pinzgau de Transilvania", a variant of Tyrolese Pinzgau breed, was introduced by the Austrians during the 19th century.
 Sheep, poultry, and pig farming are a secondary choice for farmers in the area.
 Along south-facing mountain slopes, and along the narrow river valleys one can found scattered cultivation of potatoes, barley, and even cold-resistant vegetables.

 Tourism

-The zone is renowned for its folkloric traditions, stunning landscapes, and the variation of the Karstic relief which produced over 800 natural caves such as Scărișoara, Focul Viu (both of them with surviving glaciers inside) and Peștera Urșilor (which contains fossils of Ursus spelaeus, the cave bear).
+The zone is known for its folkloric traditions, landscapes, and the variation of the Karstic relief which produced over 800 natural caves such as Scărișoara, Focul Viu (both of them with surviving glaciers inside) and Peștera Urșilor (which contains fossils of Ursus spelaeus, the cave bear).
 Agritourism and ecotourism are also widely practiced in the area.
 The main winter sports center for the area is in Arieșeni.